mharrvic/semantic-search-openai-pinecone/README.md

 # Semantic Search with OpenAI Embeddings and Pinecone

 Demo link: https://semantic-search.mharrvic.com

+You can use this https://public-semantic-search.mharrvic.com/ if you're having authentication issues.

 Repo link: [https://github.com/mharrvic/semantic-search-openai-pinecone](https://github.com/mharrvic/semantic-search-openai-pinecone)

 This is a demo app that shows how to use [OpenAI Embeddings](https://beta.openai.com/docs/guides/embeddings) and [Pinecone](https://pinecone.io) vector database to build a semantic search engine.
 Based on https://docs.pinecone.io/docs/semantic-text-search.
 You can run explore this freely using the free tier of Pinecone and OpenAI.